 - Yoga and Mindfulness

-- As well as various volunteering opportunities in the community.
-This includes working with special needs adults, teaching English, and working in a greenhouse.
+- Various volunteering opportunities in the community, including working with special needs adults, partnering with an animal shelter and working in an ecological greenhouse.

 Students are encouraged to participate in a project week beyond the GHIS campus, which will provide them in depth knowledge about their host country, Israel.
-Planning and execution are crucial to a successful project week and students are expected to work as a team in order to design the best project week possible.
-Throughout this week, students may put into practice skills and knowledge that they have acquired.
+Planning and execution are crucial to a successful Project Week and students are expected to work as a team to design the best week possible.
+Students may put into practice skills and knowledge that they have acquired.
 Cultural projects with local and global partners will involve sharing art, music, dance and theater as an intercultural bridge to foster friendship and understanding.